isomerpages/moe-ast-elis/_learning-opportunities/Grammar Courses/Building Knowledge of English Grammar – English Usage and Use of Grammar References and Concordances.md

 to use particular grammatical structures to enable your students to use them accurately, appropriately and effectively.
 You will learn to use grammar references and concordances to support your own and your students’ learning about English usage.
-You will also consider ways to use educational technology in blended learning contexts to support active learning in participatory, connected and reflective classrooms.
+You will also consider ways to use EdTech, including AI,&nbsp;to support active learning in participatory, connected and reflective classrooms.
 For your learning to be meaningful and relevant, you will have the opportunity to apply your understanding through analysing and responding to your students’ work.</p>
 <h3>Learning Goals</h3>
 <p>By the end of this course, you will be able to:</p>
 <ul data-tight="true" class="tight">